Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: Appendix

-On the other hand, since the LDA+$U$ only included atomically local Hartree-Fock approximation, the inter-atomic hopping parameters $t_{ii^\prime mm^\prime}$ are unaffected in the approximation.
-We therefore can simply take it from the spin-averaged $H^{\text{LDA}+U}$.
+On the other hand, since the LDA+$U$ only included atomically local Hartree-Fock approximation, the interatomic hopping parameters $t_{ii^\prime mm^\prime}$ are unaffected in the approximation.
+We therefore can simply take it from the spin averaged $H^{\text{LDA}+U}$.
 The next section lists some of the leading parameters.

 The above procedure, if performed properly, should generate a SU(2)-symmetric many-body Hamiltonian $H^{\text{eff}}$ that can be further studied with any many-body solver one prefers, not just the Hartree-Fock approximation.
-Furthermore, since the Hamiltonian does not require or guarantee a magnetic order, it can in principle be applied to metallic systems (or spin liquid insulators) that do not contain long-range order but show signs of the existence of local moments, for example Curie-Weiss susceptibility at high-temperature.
+Furthermore, since the Hamiltonian does not require or guarantee a magnetic order, it can in principle be applied to metallic systems (or spin liquid insulators) that do not contain long-range order but show signs of the existence of local moments---for example, Curie-Weiss susceptibility at high-temperature.

-For the purpose of this work, in which we study the impact of non-collinear spin correlations, we verify that $H^{\text{eff}}$ is able to reproduce the $H^{\text{LDA}+U}$ solution under various magnetic orders.
-Figure~\ref{figs1} demonstrates an excellent correspondence between our resulting band structure under the same Hartree-Fock treatment of local interactions and the LDA+$U$ band structure within the subspace of the selected orbitals.
+For the purpose of this work, in which we study the impact of noncollinear spin correlations, we verify that $H^{\text{eff}}$ is able to reproduce the $H^{\text{LDA}+U}$ solution under various magnetic orders.
+Figure~\ref{figs2} demonstrates an excellent correspondence between our resulting band structure under the same Hartree-Fock treatment of local interactions and the LDA+$U$ band structure within the subspace of the selected orbitals.
 Notice especially that the agreement occurs under both ferromagnetic and antiferromagnetic order with the \emph{same} set of parameters, despite the significantly different band structure under these two orders.
 These results thus establish the high quality of these parameters and the validity of our effective Hamiltonian in describing various magnetic structures, including the paramagnetic parent compound.

-\subsection{3.
-Leading parameters for $H^{\text{eff}}$}
+\subsection{\MakeUppercase{Leading parameters for $H^{\text{eff}}$}}